pluralsight/guides/draft/other/linux-system-administration/article.md

 >To launch `visudo`, just type the command and press Enter.
 Don't forget to do `sudo visudo` instead if you're in Ubuntu.
 In any event, the file will be opened using your default text editor.

-### Step 2 - Add An Entry in /etc/sudoers For The New User Account
+### Step 2 - Add An Entry in /etc/sudoers for the new User Account
 The easiest method to grant super-user permissions for **pluralsight** is adding the following line at the bottom of `/etc/sudoers`:
 ```
 pluralsight    ALL=(ALL) ALL